Odewale-Emmanuel/alx-system_engineering-devops/0x00-shell_basics/README.md

 5-listfilesdigitonly Display current directory contents. in Long format with user and group IDs displayed numerically And hidden files (starting with).

+6-firstdirectory Creates a script that creates a directory named my_first_directory in the /tmp/ directory.